 If you’re a laidback gardener, you probably find that maintaining the landscaping around your home is already enough effort.
-But may homeowners also own a summer cottage that also has a landscape that requires maintenance.
-And their double-residence life can be hectic: hastily mowing the city lawn on Friday after work, then rushing off to mow what is often an even vaster lawn the next morning.
-I keep hearing horror stories of cottages with lawns that need 3, 4 or even 5 hours of mowing.
-That’s enough to keep any laidback from even dreaming about owning a cottage one day!
+But many homeowners also own a summer cottage that also has a landscape that requires maintenance.
+And their double-residence life can be hectic.
+First they have to hastily mow the city lawn on Friday after work.
+Then they need to rush off to mow what is often an even vaster lawn the next morning.
+I keep hearing horror stories of cottages with lawns that need 3, 4 or even 5 hours of mowing!
+That’s enough to keep any laidback gardener from even dreaming about owning a cottage one day!

 Fortunately it’s possible to reduce maintenance at the cottage at least enough to be able to really enjoy your weekends in the country… without having to sacrifice an attractive cottage landscape.
 It’s simply a question of learning to think a bit more like a laidback gardener!

 Almost everywhere in temperate climates, there’ll be some area well beyond the city designated as “cottage country”.
 It’s generally an area dominated by lakes and hills … and forest cover.
 So, if the land around your cottage is indeed wooded, simply leave it alone!

 A forest, in fact, needs essentially no maintenance.
 There is no lawn to mow.
 No hedges to trim.
 Not even any leaves you need to pick up (just let them decompose where they fall).
 And yet it’s naturally beautiful!

 If you’re lucky enough to have a wooded lot, take advantage of it.
 Just add a path or two in the wood so you can enjoy its quiet beauty.
 And if you want, then insert a few shade-tolerant plants here and there for extra color.
 To that add a small flower bed in front of the house.
 You can fill it with shade-tolerate species such as coleus, begonias, ferns and hostas.
 That could also add a more colorful note to the cottage itself.